Rishi Sunak warned benefit cut would be ‘morally bankrupt’

 "That’s why my first in my five priorities is to halve inflation.
 That is the best way to help everyone with the cost of living."

-But Helen Barnard, director of policy, research and impact at anti-poverty charity the Trussell Trust, warned the PM cutting benefits would be a “terrible idea”.
+But Helen Barnard, director of policy, research and impact at anti-poverty charity the Trussell Trust, said the idea ministers are considering cutting benefits is “horrifying”.

-She said: “We are facing a crisis of hunger, debt and severe hardship.
+She told The Independent: “Already six in ten people on Universal Credit can't afford to eat properly, and with winter coming this will strike fear into the hearts of many.

+“Millions are trapped in appalling hardship, with debts piling up and their physical and mental well-being deteriorating.”

+Ms Barnard highlighted warnings from health leaders that poverty is fuelling a crisis as winter approaches and said a benefit cut would force millions of people deeper into destitution.

-“Cutting the incomes of the poorest people would be morally bankrupt and economically illiterate.”
+She said any cut would be “morally bankrupt and economically illiterate”.

+Ms Barnard added: “If the Government are serious about ending the need for food banks, as the Prime Minister states he is, we have to hope the reports of benefit cuts are unfounded rumours.”

 Mr Hunt and Mr Sunak have both repeatedly said that they want to cut taxes, when the economic picture allows.